Manidens: Paleoecology

+The holotype of Manidens comes from the Chacritas Member of the Cañadón Asfalto Formation.
+This member is mostly made of two major depositional settings: lacustrine and fluvial deposits, that have intervals of tuffaceous materials, suggesting this environments coevolved with volcanic activity.
+Palustrine littoral environments levels are seen at Cerro Cóndor and Estancia Fossati, characterized by the presence of lacustrine limestones interbedded with shales, tuffs and sandstones.
+The lacustrine section has been called the "Chacritas Paleolake", and seems to have been a rather saline or even hypersaline hydrologically closed pan lake, shallow in deep, with marginal zones and palustrine subenvironments made of low-energy ramp-like margins.

 Fossils attributed to Manidens from Argentina indicate that this dinosaur may have been at least partially arboreal.
 The specimens consists of a series of bones from both hind feet and a few tail vertebrae, and are tentatively attributed to Manidens on the basis of provenance.
 The long toe bones indicate that the toe bones were capable of grasping; distinct anchor attachments for the muscles and tendons of the hallux indicate that its hallux was smaller than the rest of the toes but could still have grasped.
 Principal component analysis found that the feet of Manidens were most similar to those of tree-perching birds.

+Based on the unusual morphology of its teeth, it has been speculated that Manidens may have been partially carnivorous, as has occasionally been suggested for heterodontosaurids.